Premium Free Tool

 How to Use This Tool

-Input the total 'Number of Clicks' your link or ad received.
+Input the total 'Number of Clicks' your link, button, or ad received.

-Enter the 'Total Impressions' (the total number of times it was seen).
+Enter the 'Total Impressions' (the number of times the item was rendered on-screen).

-Instantly view your 'CTR' as a percentage (%) at the bottom.
+Instantly view your 'CTR' as a calculated percentage (%) below.

-If the number is low, consider rewriting your 'Call to Action' or changing your image.
+If the result is below 1%, consider rewriting your 'Call to Action' or updating your visual assets immediately.

 Practical Example